PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 AREAS WE ADDRESS IN POWER OF ATTORNEY DISPUTES

-Power of Attorney litigation involves disputes arising from the actions or inactions of an appointed POA.
-When the person designated to make decisions behaves unethically, it may appear as financial mismanagement, healthcare decisions that go against the wishes of the individual, or even elder abuse.
+Power of Attorney litigation involves disputes arising from the actions or inactions of an appointed POA Agent.
+When the Agent behaves unethically, it may appear as financial mismanagement, healthcare decisions that go against the wishes of the Principal, or even elder abuse.
 Here are some key areas we address:

-1. Breach of Fiduciary Duty: When a fiduciary compromises their responsibilities, we advocate for accountability and ensure the wronged party receives the protection they deserve.
+1. Breach of Fiduciary Duty: When a fiduciary compromises their responsibilities, or promotes their self-interest over that of the Principal, we advocate for accountability and ensure the wronged party receives the protection they deserve.

 2. POA Abuse: Allegations of financial exploitation or improper influence often arise, and we are prepared to take decisive legal action against those abusing their authority.

-3. Investigating Capacity: Questions about the principal's mental capacity at the time the power of attorney was created can also be significant.
+3. Investigating Capacity: Questions about the principal's mental capacity at the time the power of attorney was created, and their ability to make important decisions, can also be significant.
 Our team can help evaluate the legitimacy of the POA and contest its validity if doubts arise.

-4. Financial Mismanagement: If you believe a POA is mismanaging funds or assets, we will work diligently to hold them accountable and recover any losses incurred.
+4. Financial Mismanagement: If you believe a POA is mismanaging funds or assets, we will work diligently to hold the wrongdoer accountable and recover any losses incurred.

 OUR COMMITMENT TO YOU

 At the Law Offices of DuPont and Blumenstiel, we pledge to work tirelessly and compassionately on your behalf.
-We will take the time to understand your unique situation, provide a thorough evaluation of your case, and develop a tailored strategy.
-Litigation involving powers of attorney requires a keen understanding of both legal principles and the emotional nuances involved, and our team is well-equipped to handle these matters sensitively and effectively.
+We will take the time to understand your unique situation, provide a thorough evaluation of your case, and develop a tailored strategy to maximize results.
+Litigation involving power of attorney abuse requires a keen understanding of both legal principles and the emotional nuances involved, and our team is well-equipped to handle these matters sensitively and effectively.

 If you suspect that a power of attorney is not acting in accordance with their duties, do not hesitate to reach out.
 Contact our office for a confidential consultation, and let us help you protect the interests of your loved one.